-Oxford pianist Benjamin Grønlie will play Bach’s Goldberg Variations on 5 December 2021.
-The concert can be viewed online (see YouTube panels below)
+Oxford pianist Benjamin Grønlie played Bach’s Goldberg Variations on 5 December 2021.
+The concert can be viewed online (see YouTube panels below).

 J.S.
 Bach’s Goldberg Variations, BWV 988, is a musical composition for keyboard by Johann Sebastian Bach, consisting of an aria and a set of 30 variations.
 First published in 1741, it is named after Johann Gottlieb Goldberg, who may also have been the first performer of the work.